getodk/docs/src/collect-projects.rst

 #.
 Scan a QR code or tap :guilabel:`Manually add project details` to set the server for the new project

 .. warning::
-  If a Project is added with the same URL as an existing one, Collect will warn the user before creation is finalized.
-This is to prevent users from accidentally adding the same Project more than once.
+  If a Project is added with the same URL as an existing one, Collect will warn the user before proceeding.
+This is to prevent users from accidentally adding the same Project multiple times.

 .. _collect-switch-project: